 [Notice that the article highlights “theologically conservative” churches.
 I tend to prefer to “orthodox” as you can tell, because “conservative” tends to have multiple connotations in our politically-charged atmosphere due to the recent presidential election.]

 The article adds that churches that downplay hard-line, rigid denominational distinctives statistically join Catholics in racial diversity.

 This is a perfect example of how faith should play out in our lives in the community, and society writ large.
 This is surely what Jesus had in mind when He prayed for unity among His followers in John 17.
 And, in fact, racial diversity was a marker of the early first century church once it expanded from its Jewish roots.
-Many living in the Roman Empire would scratch their heads at this odd community that was not united first and foremost by shared ethnic culture, but by belief in a crucified Jewish carpenter that claimed to be their Messiah and God incarnate Himself.
-It was belief in Christ that united these early Christians, and this theme can be traced in the letters of Paul, whose concern was to create a “new man” (ethnos in Greek), a new group that defied racial boundaries.
-Truly there is no ultimately no Jew or Greek, slave nor free, in the Kingdom of God.
+Many living in the Roman Empire would scratch their heads at this odd community that was not united first and foremost by a shared ethnic culture, but by belief in a crucified Jewish carpenter that claimed to be their Messiah and God incarnate Himself.
+It was belief in Christ that united these early Christians, and this theme can be traced in the letters of Paul, whose concern was to create a new group that defied racial boundaries.
+Truly there is ultimately no Jew or Greek, slave nor free, in the Kingdom of God.

 The other article (which I hope to cover more in-depth in the next two weeks but can’t because of time) addresses the #MeToo and #ChurchToo movement that confronts sexual abuse.
 This is just as important to Christ followers, if not more so, because God continuously commanded His people to look out for those that might be taken advantage of, and the Church cannot stay silent on these issues.